argilla-io/argilla/docs/_source/practical_guides/create_update_dataset/create_dataset.md

 To collect feedback for your dataset, you need to formulate questions.
 The Feedback Task currently supports the following types of questions:

-- `RatingQuestion`: These questions require annotators to select one option from a list of integer values.
-This type is useful for collecting numerical scores.
-- `TextQuestion`: These questions offer annotators a free-text area where they can enter any text.
-This type is useful for collecting natural language data, such as corrections or explanations.
 - `LabelQuestion`: These questions ask annotators to choose one label from a list of options.
 This type is useful for text classification tasks.
 In the UI, the labels of the `LabelQuestion` will have a rounded shape.
 - `MultiLabelQuestion`: These questions ask annotators to choose all applicable labels from a list of options.
 This type is useful for multi-label text classification tasks.
 In the UI, the labels of the `MultiLabelQuestion` will have a squared shape.
 - `RankingQuestion`: This question asks annotators to order a list of options.
 It is useful to gather information on the preference or relevance of a set of options.
 Ties are allowed and all options will need to be ranked.
+- `RatingQuestion`: These questions require annotators to select one option from a list of integer values.
+This type is useful for collecting numerical scores.
+- `SpanQuestion`: Here, annotators are asked to select a portion of the text of a specific field and apply a label to it.
+This type of question is useful for named entity recognition or information extraction tasks.
+- `TextQuestion`: These questions offer annotators a free-text area where they can enter any text.
+This type is useful for collecting natural language data, such as corrections or explanations.

 You can define your questions using the Python SDK and set up the following configurations: